 Step One: Hormones

-Instead, to increase your egg release and the chance of the procedure working, your doctor will try to retrieve 10-12 mature eggs.
+Instead, to increase your egg release and the chance of the procedure working, your doctor will try to retrieve up to 40 eggs, only 10-12 of which may be mature or viable enough. mature eggs.
 This gives women about a 65 per cent chance of getting pregnant.

-• Gonadotropin-releasing hormone (GnRH) agonists, GnRH antagonists, or Progestins.
-These drugs prevent premature ovulation to ensure that the mature eggs are not released before your doctor can collect them.
+• Gonadotropin-releasing hormone (GnRH) agonists, GnRH antagonists, or progestins – These drugs prevent premature ovulation to ensure that the mature eggs are not released before your doctor can collect them.

-• Human chorionic gonadotrophin (hCG) and/or GnRH agonists.
-Once the eggs are mature and you’ve gotten the all-clear from your doctor, you’ll take this drug to trigger ovulation.
+• Human chorionic gonadotrophin (hCG) and/or GnRH agonists – Once the eggs are mature and you’ve gotten the “all-clear” from your doctor, you’ll take this drug to trigger ovulation.

 • higher risk for multiple births